ShriramGithub7/EV8-Loss-calculation-and-Model-Finetuning/README.md

 This repository has 2 parts:

-Part 1: This section shows illustration of how loss is calculated and weights are updated in back-propogation.
+**Part 1:** This section shows illustration of how loss is calculated and weights are updated in back-propogation.
 Excel is used that has mathematical formulas that will show how loss value is calculated after each batch.

+**Part 2:** This section has MNIST model that is finetuned to achive 99.40% accuracy, within 20 epochs and with 18820 parameters.
+GAP, FC, Batch normalization is used in the model.

+**Part 1: LOSS Calculation and Back Propogation**:

 ![image](https://user-images.githubusercontent.com/93775361/212442858-f96bf3d7-f94d-42ce-ba8c-415dfb4376b0.png)